Solomon Islands at the 1984 Summer Olympics: Athletics

-Johnson Kere made his only Olympic appearance at these Games, and competed in the men's 100 meters race.
-On 3 August, he ran in the first round of the 100 meters, and was assigned to heat nine.
+Johnson Kere made his only Olympic appearance at these Games, and competed in the men's 100 metres race.
+On 3 August, he ran in the first round of the 100 metres, and was assigned to heat nine.
 He finished the heat in 11.57 seconds, seventh and last in his heat.
 Only the top three from a heat and the next seven fastest overall would progress, and Kere was eliminated, the slowest qualifying time was 10.72 seconds.
 The gold medal was by Carl Lewis of the United States in 9.99 seconds; silver was taken by Sam Graddy also of the US, and bronze by Ben Johnson of Canada.

 Charlie Oliver was 29 years old at the time of the Los Angeles Olympics, and also making his only Olympic appearance.
-On 3 August, in the first round of the men's 800 meters, he was drawn into heat eight.
+On 3 August, in the first round of the men's 800 metres, he was drawn into heat eight.
 He finished the race in 1 minute and 53.22 seconds, to place sixth out of eight people in his heat, but only the top three from a heat and the next five overall fastest could advance.
 Oliver was accordingly eliminated; the slowest qualifying time was 1 minute and 48.09 seconds.
 Joaquim Cruz of Brazil won gold in 1 minute and 43 seconds, while Sebastian Coe of Great Britain took silver and Earl Jones of the United States won bronze.

 Weightlifting

 Leslie Ata was 20 years old at the time of the Los Angeles Olympics.
 On 1 August he took part in the men's lightweight competition.
 In Olympic weightlifting, each competitor is given three attempts at each discipline, the highest successfully lifted weight counts as the athlete's mark for that portion of the competition.
 In his three attempts at the snatch, he would lift 75 kilograms, and then 80 kilograms, before failing to lift 85.2 kilograms, making his mark in the snatch 80 kilograms.
 In the clean and jerk, he lifted 100, 105, and 107.5 kilograms in order, which made his mark for the clean and jerk 107.5 kilograms.
 His total mark was 187.5 kilograms, which put him 18th and last; the gold medal was won by Yao Jingyuan of China with a mark of 320 kilograms, silver by Andrei Socaci of Romania with a mark of 312.5 kilograms, and bronze by Jouni Grönman of Finland with the same mark.
 With the same mark, Socaci won silver because his body weight was less.
-Ata would go on to represent the Solomon Islands at the 1992 Summer Olympics.
+Ata would go on to represent Solomon Islands at the 1992 Summer Olympics.